Venomous Reptiles: Exploring Snake Anatomy and Bottom Fangs

 do snakes have bottom fangs

-Elapids, a special group of venomous snakes, possess distinctive bottom fangs, setting them apart from other venomous snakes like vipers.
+Elapids are a special group of venomous snakes that possess distinctive bottom fangs, setting them apart from venomous snakes like vipers.
 While vipers have hinged and retractable front fangs, elapids have fixed front (bottom) fangs that remain in position.
 This gives their bite a different mechanism compared to vipers.

 When an elapid strikes its prey, those bottom fangs rapidly sink into the victim’s flesh and deliver venom.
 This potent venom serves both for hunting and self-defense, rendering elapids formidable predators in their habitats.